marzdrel/rails-style-guide/README.md

 conditions and check if the expected value was passed to the call.

 Preffer stubs instead of dependency injection.
-Due to nature of Ruby semantics heavy dependency injection makes the code hard to reason about.
+Due to nature of Ruby semantics heavy dependency injection makes the code unreadable hard to reason about.
 Verified stubs also provide basic consistency checks without resorting to integration testing.

+    # Iterate over provided collection of orders and return
+    # only the orders which are finished.

+    class Order::Finished::Selector
+      def self.call(*args)
+        new(*args).call
+      end

+      def initialize(orders)
+        self.orders = orders
+      end

+      def call
+        orders.select do |order|
+          Order::Finished::Verifier.call(order)
+        end
+      end

+      private

+      attr_accessor :orders
+    end

+Even though orders in this method object are collection of objects the logic doesn't interact with the objects at all.
+They are only passed to external class and selected based on the result.
+When creating specs for such cases there is no need to create those objects or even use doubles.
+In many cases pure symbols representing the abstract list element will do just fine.
+It will make the specs simpler and more clear.
+You could just as well use doubles instead, but if you are just passing the entity around prefer symbols over anything else.

+    require "rails_helper"

+    RSpec.describe Order::Finished::Selector do
+      describe ".call" do
+        subject { described_class }

+        it { should forward_to_instance(:call).with_1_arg }
+      end

+      describe "#call" do
+        let(:orders) { %i[order1 order2 order3] }

+        before do
+          allow(Order::Finished::Verifier)
+            .to receive(:call).and_return(true, false, true)
+        end

+        it "returns only finished orders" do
+          expect(service.call).to eq [:order1, :order3]
+        end

+        it "calls the verifier" do
+          service.call

+          expect(Order::Finished::Verifier)
+            .to have_received(:call)
+            .with(:order1)
+            .with(:order2)
+            .with(:order3)
+        end
+      end
+    end